 The Otter Guy Inc. under the guidance of Alex Nosal, a licenced teacher (OCT), has developed a unique program for children throughout the K-12 curriculum.
-In our first year as a TDSB licensed ‘Excursion vendor’, the Otter Guy introduces children to water transport, water safety and aqua friendly behavior, while enjoying a one-hour art workshop at ArtScape Gibraltor Point on Ward’s Island, followed by lunch, a short introduction to island history and then depart back to the city via boat.
+The Otter Guy introduces children to water transport, water safety and aqua friendly behavior, while enjoying a one-hour art workshop at Artscape Gibraltor Point on Ward’s Island, followed by lunch, a short introduction to island history and then depart back to the city via boat.

 The excursion requires students to leave their schools by 9:30 am, but they will return before the end of the school day.